theQRL/theqrl.org/content/weekly/2024/2024-W31/index.md

 <!--more-->

-Should you want to read the summary or follow along you can visit our blog below:
+If you're looking to dive deeper into the topic, or simply prefer to read along with a detailed summary, we invite you to explore our blog below:

 {{< button url="/blog/updates-and-insights-the-future-of-qrl-ama-with-kaushal-kumar-singh" text="Read the AMA summary">}}